 Outlook.
 The Company is impacted by general economic and industrial growth, plastic resin availability and affordability, and general industrial production.
 Our business has both geographic and end-market diversity, which reduces the effect of any one of these factors on our overall performance.
 Our results are affected by our ability to pass through raw material cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers.
 We believe there are long term growth opportunities within the health, pharmaceuticals, personal care and food packaging markets existing in developing countries, where expected per capita consumption increases should result in organic market growth.
-In addition, while we continue to believe that long term dynamics of the resin markets will be an advantage to Berry, the short term challenges to regional transportation systems and higher raw material prices in part as a result of resin supply disruptions, as well as macroeconomic pressures in South America has created short-term headwinds in the first half of fiscal 2018.
-The Company is anticipating a benefit in the second half of the year as a result of partial relief from these inflationary pressures and improvement in price/cost spread.
-For fiscal 2018, including the impact from the recent Clopay transaction, we project cash flow from operations and Adjusted free cash flow of \$1,007 million and \$630 million, respectively.
-Our fiscal 2018 projections assume negative \$40 million in working capital due to the recent raw material inflation, \$340 million of capital spending and cash interest costs of \$250 million.
-Within our Adjusted free cash flow guidance, we are also assuming cash taxes to be \$130 million, including the \$37 million payment made in the first quarter under the Company's tax receivable agreement and an estimated \$50 million of cash tax savings related to the Tax Cuts and Jobs Act, along with other cash flow and further information related to Adjusted free cash flow as a non-GA
+In addition, while we continue to believe that long term dynamics of the resin markets will be an advantage to Berry, the short term challenges to regional transportation systems and higher raw material prices in part as a result of resin supply disruptions, as well as macroeconomic pressures in South America have created headwinds during fiscal 2018.
+For fiscal 2018 we project an Adjusted free cash flow target of \$630 million.
+This includes \$987 million of cash flow from operations, partially offset by net capital expenditures of \$320 million and the \$37 million tax receivable payment that was made in the first fiscal quarter.
+This guidance includes reduced capital spending of \$20 million along with \$30 million of lower cash taxes and other cash costs.
+The implied earning reduction is being driven by the ongoing cost inflation vs. the timing lag of passing along these cost increases.
+For the definition of Adjusted free cash flow and further information related to Adjusted free cash flow as a non-GAAP financial measure, see "Liquidity and Capital Resources."